 Nelson’s son, Coley, suffered a stroke four years ago.
-It took three years of constant care for Coley to become medically stable, and in that time Nelson left his full-time job to be Coley’s full-time caretaker.
-The two started going up and down the coast for shorter trips that soon became longer ones.
+It took three years of constant care for Coley to become medically stable, and in that time, Nelson left his full-time job to be Coley’s full-time caretaker.
+The two began taking shorter trips along the coast, which soon evolved into longer ones.

-Eventually Nelson found his 40 Ft.
-Blue Bird bus and spent 5 weeks converting it into a home for the two of them.
+Eventually, Nelson found his 40-foot Blue Bird bus and spent 5 weeks converting it into a home for the two of them.
 Nelson has loved the community that comes along with bus life, and taking his son to see what the world has to offer!

 Don’t miss other interesting tiny homes like this one – join our FREE Tiny House Newsletter for more!